 On eligibility criteria, we support a move away from “eligibility criteria in their current form”, but also note that “risk” is not in itself the problem.
 Risk is a constant and necessary part of our lives, and to engage an individual in determining and managing their own personal risks is the core objective of an empowering social work and social care system.
 It is important, therefore, that we take this opportunity to fully assess and understand the implications of reforming or abolishing eligibility criteria; we recommend establishing an expert panel to take on the task.
 It should assess the fiscal consequences of each option, and it should consider the realities of how demand management and rationing works in other services, particularly in the NHS.

 The place of social work within (and beyond) a National Care Service

-Without repeating comments made above, Social Work Scotland supports the establishment of National Care Service, and hopes to see social work at the core of its leadership, planning and delivery, shaping its ethos and culture.
+Without repeating the comments made above, Social Work Scotland supports the establishment of the National Care Service and hopes to see social work at the core of its leadership, planning and delivery, shaping its ethos and culture.
 Where social work is incorporated into the National Care Service, close attention must be given to how the full breadth of the social work role, encompassing preventative and protective duties, can be realised.
-We will be eager participants in the coming ‘design stage’, helping to ensure we co-create a context which enables social work to provide the best support and care possible to people and communities.
+We will be eager participants in the coming ‘design stage’, helping to ensure we co-create a context that enables social workers to provide the best support and care possible to people and communities.